pingcap/docs-tidb-operator/en/backup-to-gcs-using-br.md

       name: tidb-backup-manager
     ```

-2. execute the following command to create the RBAC resources in the `test1` namespace:
+2. Execute the following command to create the RBAC resources in the `test1` namespace:

     ```shell
     kubectl apply -f backup-rbac.yaml -n test1